Emirate of Dhala: History

 In January 1920 Amir Nasr, with the help of the Radfan tribes and with assistance in money, arms and ammunition from the Aden Residency, made an attack on Dhala and reoccupied it, but lost it on the following day owing to a Zeidi counterattack, the Amir taking refuge in Lahej.
 In 1920, the British Government increased the Amir’s stipend to Rs..
 700 and in 1926 to Rs.
 800, in compensation for his financial losses due to his enforced exile.
 The extra hundred rupees, granted in 1920, ceased in February 1928, and the increase of Rs.
 300 in his stipend, granted to him in 1920, ceased in December 1929.

 In 1920 the Imamic troops invaded the Quteibi country.
-The Quteibi Shaikh, with the help of other Itadfan tribes and assistance in arms and ammunition from the Aden Residency, drove them out.
+The Quteibi Shaikh, with the help of other Radfan tribes and assistance in arms and ammunition from the Aden Residency, drove them out.
 The Zeidi made repeated attempts to take the Quteibi country, but invariably met with strong resistance from the Radfan tribes.
 After about two years of successful resistance, however, the Quteibi Shaikh yielded to Zeidi pressure and went over to them in 1922 and his stipend was stopped.

 In November 1927 the Quteibi Shaikh Muhammad Salih al Akhram died and was succeeded by his grandson Shaikh Hasan Ali, who repudiated his predecessor’s submission to the Imam: and the stipend was restored to him by the British Government.

 In February 1928 a party of Zeidi, despatched under the orders of the Officer Commanding, Qataba, kidnapped the Alawi Shaikh and Muqbil Abdulla, uncle of the Quteibi Shaikh.
 They were subsequently released as a result of air action taken by His Majesty’s Government against the Imam.

 The air action had so shaken the morale of the Zeidi that a combination of the Radfan tribes, with the co-operation of the Royal Air Force and a contingent of Abdali troops, was able in July 1928 to drive them out of the Radfan areas, as also from Dhala and Shaib.
 The Amir of Dhala was immediately reinstated in his capital and the Zeidi have made no attempt to recapture these places.

 In 1931, the tribesmen of the Amir numbered about 50,000, and the gross revenue was estimated at Rs.
 35,000 a year.

 The Emirate was a founding member of the Federation of Arab Emirates of the South in 1959, and the Federation of South Arabia in 1963.

 The Radfan Hills, nominally under control of the Amiris of Dhala, were the scene of fierce fighting between British forces and the local Qutaibis during the Aden Emergency in the mid-1960s.